-While these methods demonstrate the potential of applying machine learning techniques in solving PDEs, challenges such as hyperparameter tuning, loss function design, and convergence guarantees remain unresolved.
-More critically, due to the nonlinearity of neural networks, conventional optimizers such as Adam \cite{kingma2014adam} or RMSProp \cite{tieleman2012lecture} suffer from strong fluctuations and do not achieve stable convergence, which complicates the implementation of current algorithms.
+While these methods demonstrate the potential of applying machine learning techniques in solving PDEs, challenges such as hyperparameter tuning, loss function designing, and convergence guarantees remain unresolved.
+More critically, due to the nonlinearity of neural networks, conventional optimizers such as Adam \citep{kingma2014adam} or RMSProp \citep{tieleman2012lecture} suffer from strong fluctuations and do not achieve stable convergence, which complicates the implementation of current algorithms.

-In this research, we aim to tackle these challenges by adopting the adversarial training strategy and propose a designed optimizer that takes advantage of the primal-dual hybrid gradient (PDHG) algorithm \cite{zhu2008efficient, chambolle2011first}.
-We utilize suitable preconditioned gradients known as natural gradients \cite{muller2023achieving} to update the parameters of the neural networks.
-The proposed algorithm, named the Natural Primal-Dual Hybrid Gradient (NPDHG) method, performs efficiently and converges more stably than classical machine learning-based PDE solvers.
+In this research, we aim to tackle these challenges by adopting the adversarial training strategy and propose a crucial preconditioned optimizer that takes advantage of the primal-dual hybrid gradient (PDHG) algorithm \citep{zhu2008efficient, chambolle2011first}.
+We utilize suitable preconditioned gradients known as the natural gradients \citep{muller2023achieving} to update the parameters of the neural networks.
+The proposed algorithm, named the Natural Primal-Dual Hybrid Gradient (NPDG) method, performs efficiently and converges more stably than classical machine learning-based PDE solvers.
 In addition, we also provide a theoretical convergence guarantee for the proposed algorithm.

 To illustrate the main idea, we consider the following linear equation posed with suitable boundary condition,